vmware/Holodeck/docs/index.md

 ### Offline Depot method

+For setting up the offline depot, check out the [Offline Depot Page](offline_depot.md).

 The procedure is similar to online depot except instead of passing the build token, customer needs to provide the details of the offline depot interactively:

 ![image](images/offline-depot-deployment-input.png)